-To celebrate Potential Plus UK’s new Community Area, here is a tale to remind us just why, even as perennially pooped parents, we all continue to bother – Slightly Mad Mummy
+To celebrate Potential Plus UK’s new members’ only area, here is a tale to remind us just why, even as perennially pooped parents, we all continue to bother – Slightly Mad Mummy

 Once upon a time, there was a group of fantastically firm friends, some furry, some feathered, some fragile and flighty, but all of whom were among the brightest young animal minds in the land.